 David Rapoport Joins Panel of Distinguished Speakers on the Growing Trend of Specialty Certification for Attorneys

 Today, the Professionalism Center and the Maryland State Bar Association hosted the first “Maryland Law 20/20: a vision” symposium.
-Rapoport Weisberg Sims & VanOverloop attorney David Rapoport, President of the National Board of Trial Advocacy, was invited to be part of a panel that included distinguished guest speakers Honorable Alan M. Wilner, retired judge of […]
+Rapoport Sims Perry & VanOverloop attorney David Rapoport, President of the National Board of Trial Advocacy, was invited to be part of a panel that included distinguished guest speakers Honorable Alan M. Wilner, retired judge of […]

 Fatal Bicycle Accident Demographics